You or someone you know was in a car accident. You were not at fault. You suffered serious injuries. Now what?

 It is crucial to gather as much evidence as possible to help support your claim; however, photographs or witness testimony may not be enough, in some cases.
 A tenacious attorney will be a valuable asset during this process.
-The lawyers at the The Horwitz Law Group have the experience and resources to handle a thorough accident investigation.
+The Chicago auto accident lawyers at the Horwitz Law Group have the experience and resources to handle a thorough accident investigation.
 We work closely with forensic investigators, accident recreationists, and other experts in the field in order to build a strong case against the negligent party on behalf of our clients.

 Ultimately, the goal of a personal injury claim is to provide the injured victim with sufficient financial support to cover the resulting damages of an accident.
 Unfortunately, many traffic collisions have tragic and long-lasting consequences.
-For example, a serious crash can leave surviving victims with catastrophic injuries, such as brain damage, spinal cord injuries, or paralysis that will have a dramatic affect on his or her quality of life.
+For example, a serious crash can leave surviving victims with catastrophic injuries, such as brain damage, spinal cord injuries, or paralysis that will have a dramatic effect on his or her quality of life.
 If another party is responsible for such damages, it is only fair that he or she is held accountable and provides financial assistance.

 Types of compensatory damages include:

-Medical Expenses – Past, current, and/or future medical treatment, surgery, assistive devices, or therapy.
+Medical Expenses– Past, current, and/or future medical treatment, surgery, assistive devices, or therapy.

-Income – Lost current and/or future wages, loss of earning ability.
+Income– Lost current and/or future wages, loss of earning ability.

-Pain and Suffering – Physical pain and discomfort, emotional or psychological anguish.
+Pain and Suffering– Physical pain and discomfort, emotional or psychological anguish.

-Loss of Consortium – Loss of the companionship provided by the accident victim.
+Loss of Consortium– Loss of the companionship provided by the accident victim.